 Northern cinnamon trees are gradually growing on Tien Phuoc land, Quang Nam province.
 Photo: NH

 "To put the plan into practice, the District People's Committee has proposed specific groups of solutions.
-In particular, focusing on propaganda and mobilization to change people's awareness of investment, intensive farming, and application of scientific and technological advances in production.
-Directing specialized sectors to implement many solutions to invite businesses and cooperatives to join in cinnamon production associated with product consumption.
+In particular, focusing on propaganda and mobilization to change people's awareness about investment, intensive farming, and application of scientific and technological advances in production.
+Directing specialized sectors to deploy many solutions to invite businesses and cooperatives to join in cinnamon production associated with product consumption.

 Organize training on technical processes for planting, caring for, and harvesting cinnamon trees.
 At the same time, propose to the province to have policies and mechanisms to encourage and support people to switch from growing raw materials, specifically acacia trees, to growing and developing Northern cinnamon trees.
 Thereby, gradually improving product quality, meeting market demand, contributing to increasing people's income," said Mr. Anh.